-Those days are over, no excuses for bad weekday desserts any more!
-Pulling back the lid of a yoghurt cup can not be the only easy dessert solution out there.
+Those days are over, no excuses for bad weekday desserts anymore!
+Pulling back the lid of a yogurt cup can not be the only easy dessert solution out there.
 May I introduce you?
 This is a baked pudding and it is here to help you out with this problem.

 Third: Baked pudding leftovers are tempting.
 Waiting for you in the fridge until the next day and you just have to reheat them in your microwave oven for another weekday dessert.

 Forth: Baked pudding is whisked not mixed, no extra equipment needed.
 Put your bowl on the scale and add one ingredient after another, whisk a little bit in between and done.
-No measuring cups, no extra dirty dishes.
-Yes I weighed the buttermilk for you, you are welcome.
+Yes, I even weighed the buttermilk for you, you are welcome.

 - 2 large eggs

-- Preheat your oven to 175 C / 350 F. Bring water to a boil.
-Grease your baking dish and place on a baking pan with a rim.
+- Preheat your oven to 175 C / 350 F. Grease your baking dish and place on a baking pan with a rim.

 - In a medium bowl whisk together ricotta cheese (or whatever route you like to go) with sugar and eggs.

-- Add butter and remaining ingredients whisk again.
+- Add remaining ingredients whisk again.
 Fill batter in prepared baking dish.
 Put into the oven and pour in the hot water until halfway up the side of the baking dish.

-- Bake for 40 minutes (depending on your baking dish) or until firm and light golden brown on top.
+- Bake for 40 minutes or until firm and light golden brown on top.

 - Let cool for 5 - 10 minute before serving.